jlangr/reorder/README.md

 assertThat(Reorder.move(asList(1, 2), start, end, 0), equalTo(asList(2, 1)));
 ```

 However, that would bloat all of the tests with similar code.
 Also, it makes the code more disjoint: You have to read each assignment statement in turn, then correlate the variables referenced in the `act` statement to the local variables.
+I prefer the immediacy of a single declarative expression.

 We instead recognize that we are missing an abstraction.
 Any time we see a `start` of a range, we're almost always also going to see an `end` for that range.
 We introduce a Range abstraction: